thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 #### Installing Packer

 The third requirement for building Metasploitable3 is the [packer](https://www.packer.io/) tool.
-Again, this tool is produced by HashiCorp, and is used to automates the creation of any type of machine image.
+Again, this tool is produced by HashiCorp and is used to automates the creation of any type of machine image.

 There is only a binary available for packer, distributed in a zip archive.
 Now, download the Debian package.
 This tutorial uses Packer version 1.2.4.
 It would be worth checking if there is an updated version when you are building.
 Check the [Download Packer website](https://www.packer.io/downloads.html) and use an updated URL if an update is available.
 Download Packer using the following command: